Colin Tartt: Chesterfield

-Tartt scored on his Chesterfield debut, in a 3–2 defeat at Lincoln City on 5 March 1976.
-The "Spireites" finished one place above Port Vale in 1976–77, before manager Arthur Cox took them to within eight points of the promotion places in 1977–78.
-However they dropped to just one place and four points above the drop zone in 1978–79, before rising to one place and one point off the promotion places in 1979–80.
-New manager Frank Barlow took the Saltergate outfit to another unsuccessful promotion push in 1980–81, as they finished two places and three points behind promoted Charlton Athletic, and only five points behind champions Rotherham United.
+Tartt scored on his Chesterfield debut in a 3–2 defeat at Lincoln City on 5 March 1976.
+He said that "[manager] Arthur Cox taught me more in six weeks than I'd learnt in five years at Port Vale".
+The "Spireites" finished one place above Port Vale in 1976–77, before going to within eight points of the promotion places in 1977–78.
+However, they dropped to just one place and four points above the drop zone in 1978–79 before rising to one place and one point off the promotion places in 1979–80.
+New manager Frank Barlow took the Saltergate club to another unsuccessful promotion push in 1980–81, as they finished two places and three points behind promoted Charlton Athletic, and only five points behind champions Rotherham United.
 He was a key member of the side that lifted the last ever instalment of the Anglo-Scottish Cup, despite Rangers manager John Greig calling him "the worst full-back in Europe".
 He was once booked by a referee for playing 'keepie-uppie' in an FA Cup win over Sheffield United, despite there being no law against the 'offence' in the rulebook.
-He played a total of 225 league and cup games for Chesterfield, scoring nine goals.
+He played 225 league and cup games for Chesterfield, scoring nine goals.

 Return to Port Vale

 Tartt returned to Port Vale on loan in October 1981, who were now in the Fourth Division under the stewardship of John McGrath.
 He regained his old position and was transferred back to the club for £15,000 the next month, thereby joining Chesterfield teammate Ernie Moss, who was signed by Vale for £12,000.
 Tarrt hit four goals in 43 games in 1981–82.
-He was transfer listed in December 1982 following a bust-up with McGrath.
-However, he retained his first team place, hitting two goals in 48 appearances as Vale won promotion in 1982–83, playing alongside former Chesterfield teammate John Ridley.
-Tarrt hit three goals in 29 games in 1983–84, but lost his place March 1984 after John Rudge replaced McGrath as manager.
+He was transfer-listed in December 1982 following a bust-up with McGrath.
+However, he retained his first-team place, hitting two goals in 48 appearances as Vale won promotion in 1982–83, playing alongside former Chesterfield teammate John Ridley.
+Tarrt hit three goals in 29 games in 1983–84 but lost his place in March 1984 after John Rudge replaced McGrath as manager.
 Relegated back into the basement division, Rudge attempted to rebuild the squad, and so gave Tartt a free transfer in May 1985, following two goals in 15 games in 1984–85.
-He marked his last appearance for the "Valiants" on the final day of the campaign with a goal from the half-way line against Scunthorpe United at the Old Showground.
+He marked his last appearance for the "Valiants" on the final day of the campaign with a goal from the halfway line against Scunthorpe United at the Old Showground.
 He later played for Shepshed Charterhouse and Matlock Town in the Midland Football Alliance and Northern Premier League, and returned to teaching.
+He agreed to assist Stuart Murdoch at Wimbledon, but Murdoch was sacked before Tartt was due to start.
+He taught at Hope Valley College until retiring at the age of 63, citing excessive paperwork requirements.